 How It Works

-erode uses a multi-stage AI pipeline to analyze pull requests for architecture drift.
+Erode uses a multi-stage AI pipeline to analyze code changes for architecture drift.
 Cheaper, faster models handle extraction and routing, while stronger models handle the analysis.
+The same pipeline powers both erode analyze (code review) and erode check (local pre-push detection).

 File filtering

-Section titled “File filtering”Before any AI stage runs, erode filters the PR diff to remove files that are irrelevant to architecture analysis.
-Tests, documentation, lock files, build config, CI config, and build output are all stripped out automatically.
+Section titled “File filtering”Before any AI stage runs, Erode filters the diff to remove files that are irrelevant to architecture analysis.
+Erode strips out tests, documentation, lock files, build config, CI config, and build output automatically.
 This reduces noise and saves API usage.
+This applies to both code diffs (analyze) and local diffs (check).

 The built-in skip patterns cover: